 At the start of your marriage, you may not wish to know how you might sort things out should your relationship come to an end.
-The practicality of this step does however prove useful in the event in which the spouses do wish to part after having been married for a number of years.
+Nonetheless, having an outline of how things can be arranged in such an event can prove useful if the spouses do wish to part after having been married for several years.
 Prenuptial agreements in London can be drafted and personalized to suit the needs of the two individuals, without influencing their future marriage.

 Table of Contents